 As becomes apparent through all of these is that the new Hammer is no longer a production house in the same way that the old Hammer was where they had their own studio, regular directors, producers, actors and creative team, but has become no more than a brand name placed on works that someone else has produced, not unlike artists such as Damien Hirst and Jeff Koons who sign their name to works painted by others.
 In the case of The Woman in Black, Hammer is merely one among six other production companies that hail from across the UK, Canada and the US.

 The Woman in Black was a prestige production for Hammer.
 They have placed a big budget into it and obviously gambled a good deal by procuring the headline name of Daniel Radcliffe, making his first serious dramatic leading role after the end of the Harry Potter franchise.
 It was also the first of the Hammer films since Let Me In to be granted a widespread theatrical release rather than going to dvd or spotty festival appearances (and ended up the most financially successful film of the revived Hammer).
-The Woman in Black is directed by James Watkins who previously made the horror film Eden Lake (2008), as well as wrote the scripts for My Little Eye (2002), Gone (2007) and The Descent: Part 2 (2009).
+The Woman in Black is directed by James Watkins who previously made the horror film Eden Lake (2008) and subsequently the tv remake of The Ipcress File (2022), as well as wrote the scripts for My Little Eye (2002), Gone (2007) and The Descent: Part 2 (2009).
 The script for The Woman in Black comes from Jane Goldman, a rising name in recent years for her collaborations with Matthew Vaughn on Stardust (2007), Kick-Ass (2010), X: First Class (2011), Kingsman: The Secret Service (2015), The Limehouse Golem (2016), Miss Peregrine’s Home for Peculiar Children (2016) and Kingsman: The Golden Circle (2017).

 The Woman in Black was originally a novel published in 1983 by Susan Hill that was then made into a popular play The Woman in Black (1987).
 The play was notable for the fact that it was only performed by two actors, one playing Arthur and another all the other roles.
 This was adapted into a tv movie The Woman in Black (1989) with a script by no less than genre legend Nigel Kneale, the creator of Quatermass.
 The original play and book are more complex than the film version here, with the reasons why the Woman in Black wants to kill children having been lessened, while the film also invents a backstory for Arthur Kipps, having him haunted by the loss of his wife, whereas in the play he marries her at the end.